NerestKernels/GKI_KernelSU/README.md

 </div>

 > [!CAUTION]
-> Wild Kernels is not responsible for bricked devices or damage.
+> Nerest Kernels is not responsible for bricked devices or damage.
 By flashing, you assume all risk.
 Back up your data and understand the risks before flashing.

 ---